dave v

 The initial plugin had these AI-generated Q&As to prompt reflection.
 However, previous participants felt like they were repetitive summaries without offering specific angles or concrete ways to explore a competitor further.

-From a research perspective, this also gave us more chances to see how users actually synthesized and applied AI input, rather than just skimming it.
+For us as researchers, this also made it easier to observe how they synthesized and applied AI input, rather than just skimming it.

 Design Decisions